ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~

 When a CA receives a new-account request containing an
-"external-account-binding" field, it must decide whether or not to verify the
+"external-account-binding" field, it decides whether or not to verify the
 binding.
 If the CA does not verify the binding, then it MUST NOT reflect the
 "external-account-binding" field in the resulting account object (if any).
 To
 verify the account binding, the CA MUST take the following steps: